Al-Amin-Saheed-Babatunde/GPM-500-Coastal-Flood-Project/README.md

 DATA ANALYSIS

-The data analysis process continued with partitioning of the total generated flood points from the field and satellite images into two distinct categories: flood and non-flood occurrences.
+The data analysis process involved the partitioning of the total generated flood points from the field and satellite images into two distinct categories: flood and non-flood occurrences.
 A total of 1,237 data points were established, with 648 points precisely classified as flood points and the remaining 589 as non-flood points.
 This data was subsequently partitioned into training, validation and testing sets in a 70:20:10 ratio respectively, ensuring a robust evaluation of the predictive models to avoid overfitting.

 PROJECT OVERVIEW